creampiney/discord-sfx-sonarslime/README.md

 ![Deleting SFXs](https://github.com/creampiney/discord-sfx-sonarslime/blob/main/pic/deleting-sfx.png)

-To deleted all selected soudn effects, click on the red button `Remove SFXs`.
+To deleted all selected sound effects, click on the red button `Remove SFXs`.
 The selected sound effects (Effects with green buttons) will be deleted.

 ### Information of Sound Effect <a name="info-sfx"></a>
 Press the grey button labelled `Info` in options board.
 The bot will ask for sound effect you want to see the information.